bigfix/developer.bigfix.com/site/reference/types/month-and-year.md

 # type: month and year

-The &lt;month and year&lt; inspectors provide tools for dealing and calculating with month-and-year types, which are of the form month of year, eg., January of 2007.
+The &lt;month and year&gt; inspectors provide tools for dealing and calculating with month-and-year types, which are of the form month of year, eg., January of 2007.

 # extrema of &lt;month and year&gt; : ( month and year, month and year )

-Returns the minimum and maximum extreme values of the given list of &lt;month and year&lt; types.
+Returns the minimum and maximum extreme values of the given list of &lt;month and year&gt; types.

 # first &lt;day of week&gt; of &lt;month and year&gt; : date